 Regardless of where you apply your eyeliner, some of it will end up in your eye.
 To avoid it blocking your glands, make sure you take it all off at the end of the night.
 I know it’s a chore and you cant wait to get into bed, but it only takes a couple of minutes and could save you a lot of discomfort later on.

-Do you use eyeliner on the lashline?
-Has it ever caused any problems for you?
+Do you use eyeliner on the lashline and has it ever caused any problems for you?
 Share your thoughts in the comments below.

 Take The Guesswork Out Of Skincare Shopping